nodeEnthu/async-light/README.md

 async-light
 ===========

-provides standard series and parallel functionality with the addition that series allows passing variables from one function to another wihtout corruption global ws
+provides standard series and parallel functionality with the addition that series allows passing variables from one function to another .. thus allowing cleaner global ws

 ### motivation
  a. working with medium sized app found that this is the only piece of functionality I wanted